lerndevops/kubernetes/install/README.md

-## Install Kubernets on Ubuntu 18.04 LTS
+## Install Kubernetes on Ubuntu 18.04 LTS

 ### Step1: `On All Machines ( Master & All nodes ):`